danishsheikh1122/issueTrackerFulltackApp/README.md

 - reactsimpleMDE editor which is present in edit and new issues files is maked client side using this const IssueForm=dynamic(()=>import('@/app/issues/components/IssueForm'),{ssr:false ,loading:()=><Loadingcmp></Loadingcmp>})
 - added seperate loading.tsx in new and edit issue folder and rendered using abovee loading:()=> loading.tsx->cmp

 # Deleted above both loading files

-- added one loading.tsx in _components folder to make it reusable and reuse it in edit and new issues page.tsx
+- added one loading.tsx in \_components folder to make it reusable and reuse it in edit and new issues page.tsx

 # one bug detected

 - refresh the issue page and click on create new issue page and see skeleton loading of parent is showing first then html is rendered need to fix it

 - same bug in edit issue age and new issue page not fixed till now

 # above bug

 - this is a bug presnet in current version of next js however we can slove thi by breaking the hierarchy of the routes but i am not fixing it coz it will make route ugly and refer 47.7

 # Delete button added to edit issue page

 - api created to delete issue form db (alway screate a api req wehenever you need to communicate with DB)

 - DeleteIssuebutton added to issue>[id]>DeleteIssueButton.tsx containes all the code to delete issue also using fetch delete to delete the data from db
 - imporving loading and added spinner in delete button

 # implementing auth.js

 - refer this docs https://next-auth.js.org/providers/google
 - watch mosh from 48.1,49.2,50.3 to setup next-auth
 - do as he does and ou will get results
 - successfully implemented next-auth

 # added login and logout buttons

 - added these button in navbar cmp also used session refer 51.4
 - styling these links
 - seperated these links in different files and created LoginCard.tsx app>components/LoginCard.tsx
 - created login links in NavBar.tsx

 # added skeleton loading for logout and login button

 -login links are apperarign after some time so we added skeleton loading to improve user experience

 # bug fixes-related to next-auth

 # most imp reviously we are using AUTH_SECRET but we are next-auth so use NEXTAUTH_SECRET NEXTAUTH_SECRET

 - while using AUTH_SECRET as secret name ithis error is occuring [next-auth][warn][NO_SECRET] https://next-auth.js.org/warnings#no_secret
 - NEXTAUTH_SECRET=Ah78Knw2bjrdOy2puqeLujL5YgKY2N37EDE/+gbrA+E= #no need to wrap it in string but it is fine
 - always use NEXTAUTH if you are using next-auth -->NEXTAUTH_URL=http://localhost:3000 #no need to wrap it in string but it is fine

 # Implementing middleware function

 - create a new middleware.tsx at the root level
 - Middleware functoin is a function that gets executed on each request , all the requests that we define in middleware.tsx file in his object export const config={
   matcher:[
   '/issues/new',
   '/issues/:id/edit'
   ]
   }

+# Protecting edit and delete btns from anonymous users

+- used getServerSession in C:\Users\HP\Desktop\nextjs-projects\issuetrackerapp\app\issues\[id]\page.tsx this file
+- used session if true then display btns else not

+# Protecting API routes

+- in each api>auth>routes we define getServerSession( Provider object ) Provider obj path-app/auth/ProviderObjext.ts
+- in each POST DELETE request we define this and if(!session) then we sended nextresonse ad 401 unauthenticated